How does private medical insurance work?

 You can opt to include an excess on most health insurance policies.
 This is an amount you agree to pay towards the cost of claims each year.

 Opting for a larger excess can reduce the monthly payments on your policy.
 But you will need to pay the excess amount if you make a claim.
-So you could end up paying more in the long run.

 How easy is it to make a claim?